 With expert legal assistance, acting as an executor need not be difficult task.
 If you are an executor, contact the experienced estate and administration lawyers at Rogerson Law Group for legal advice and support.
 We have years of experience representing executors and trustees in the administration of estates – from simple estates to complex and high value estates where assets and benefiaries are located in other jurisdictions.
 Contact us now for urgent advice.

-Rogerson Law Group provides estate litigation services in the entire GTA including Toronto, Scarborough, Mississauga, Vaughan, Brampton, Richmond Hill, Etobicoke, and Barrie and surrounding areas with offices located in downtown Toronto, Barrie, and associated offices in Ottawa.
+Rogerson Law Group provides estate litigation services in Toronto & entire GTA including Scarborough, Mississauga, Vaughan, Brampton, Richmond Hill, Etobicoke, and Barrie and surrounding areas with offices located in downtown Toronto, Barrie, and associated offices in Ottawa.

 Contact us now at firstname.lastname@example.org